yevhenii-pyl/questionnaire-next/README.md

 # Adding a new config

 Just name it `questions.json` and drop at `public/config`, previous config can be renamed with `-old` tag or whatever.
+In case you need to switch from using locally provided config:

+1. Adjust `CONFIG_LOCATION` at `env` file.
+2. Adjust `getQuestionnaire` helper.
+It fetches config based on the `CONFIG_LOCATION` env.

 # Changing redirection